Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ## 3. GEMMA GWAS mixed-model

 The mixed-model GWAS is implemented with GEMMA, which provides standard modern WGS mixed-model GWAS, efficient and well suited for structured populations.
 The aim is to correct for kinship and small population effects.
 Mixed models are important here because population-associated SNPs may appear falsely associated with tusk phenotype.
+The kinship matrix was computed from LD-pruned variants, whereas the association test was run on the full QC genotype set.
 For this, I compute a genomic relationship matrix (GRM) and add covariables as following :

+>y=Wα+xβ+u+ϵ
+>
+>W = covariables (population + PC1 + PC2 + PC3)
+>
+>x = SNP tested
+>
+>u∼N(0,Kσ²g) = GRM
+>
+>K = kinship matrix
+>
 > ***Tusk ~ SNP + sex + GRM + population + PC1 + PC2 + PC3***
->

 The script of this second GWAS model are available [SEE 10.prepare_GEMMA_input.R & 11.GEMMA_mixed_model_PC3.slurm].

 ### _3.1 Genomic Control Inflation Factor & Plots_